Melatonin: the master antioxidant

 If you're dealing with a more severe illness and can't get out of your blue light filled environment, red light therapy is one last option to consider.
 Red light therapy has been well-studied, and shows tremendous benefits to numerous conditions.
 Just be aware that red light in this form is essentially a drug and should be treated as such.
 Everyone will have a sweet spot where they get maximum benefit, but going to far above that may result in negative effects.
 Each condition has different light requirements, so research carefully before using and if possible consult with a medical practitioner that uses light therapy beforehand.
 The average usage seems to be around 10-30 minutes upon waking and shortly before bed.
 Don't overdo it, as too much red light (especially at night) has the paradoxical effect of actually breaking down melatonin!

 Note: I don't recommend supplementing melatonin.
-Some studies suggest that melatonin increases the eye's sensitivity to blue light, so the combination of blue light and melatonin may cause issues.
+Some studies suggest that melatonin increases the eye's sensitivity to blue light, so the combination of blue light and melatonin may cause circadian rhythm issues.
 Supplementing melatonin may also lead to greater levels of serotonin oxidation, which creates more oxidative stress in the nervous system.
-One alternative to taking melatonin is increasing your intake of the amino acid tryptophan, either in food sources or supplement form.